How Do You Make a Small Business More Profitable Without Raising Prices?

 Gross Margin Percentage: Your First Checkpoint

-Here’s why this matters in practical terms.
 If your business brings in $300,000 a year and your gross margin is 30%, you have $90,000 to cover all fixed costs and profit.
-A 2-point improvement in gross margin, from 30% to 32%, adds $6,000 to that number without a single extra sale.
+A 2-point improvement, from 30% to 32%, adds $6,000 to that number without a single extra sale.

 Revenue Per Customer: Are Existing Buyers Spending More?

-Average revenue per customer is a simple way to measure whether your retention and upsell efforts are actually working.
+Average revenue per customer is a simple way to measure whether your retention and upsell efforts are working.

 Take your total revenue for 90 days and divide it by the number of active customers in that period.
 Compare that number across quarters.